MicrosoftDocs/power-automate-docs/articles/mobile-create-flow.md

 ---
 # Create a flow from your phone by using Power Automate

-Create a flow from your phone by using a template, which you can find by searching through a list of services, browsing categories, or specifying keywords.
-Follow the steps in this topic to create a flow that sends a push notification to your phone when you get mail from your manager.
+Create a flow from your phone by using a template, which you can find by searching through a list of services, browsing categories, or by specifying keywords.

+Follow the steps in this topic to create a flow that sends a push notification to your phone when you get mail from your boss.

 If you're unfamiliar with Power Automate, [get an overview](getting-started.md).